Capscience/project-manager/README.md

 The final version for the course is done.

-Latest version can be tested in [Heroku](https://tsoha-project-manager.herokuapp.com).
+Latest version is self-hosted at [capscience.fi](https://capscience.fi).
 Instructions can be found below as well as in help-page of the app.

 [SQL schema](/schema.sql)